 Avoid the summer slide and learn these five tips for successful summer reading.
-Grab a free summer reading activities booklet to help encourage summer reading in a fun way.
+Grab a free summer reading booklet and lead the summer reading adventure!
+They will enjoy the reading activities for kids that encourage them to build reading skills, learn new vocabulary, and read books in fun ways.

-Children must read EVERY.SINGLE.DAY!
-As educators and parents, it is our job to help facilitate summer reading for all children.
+Children must read every day!
+As educators and parents, we must facilitate summer reading for all children.

-Making summer reading FUN and different from the ordinary can help set things up for success.
-Below are five simple tips for implementing and promoting successful summer reading.
+Making summer reading fun and different from the ordinary can help set things up for success.
+Below are five simple tips for implementing and promoting successful summer reading for your little explorers.

 5 Summer Reading Tips for Success